Reminder: Look in registry for EnableUPLS and set 1 to 0.

 Unpack.

-./configure --without-gnutls --with-openssl=/usr/include/openssl/
+./configure --without-gnutls --with-openssl=/usr/include/openssl/ make

 Use the following settings